blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 (also try: Fighting - Instructed; Directives after fighting: Mandatory - with one default ("fighting")) (also, for Fighting against polytheists, there, Qur'aan 9:5-16 overrides any Jizyah)

+I agree with this statement.
+Discovery of truth has to be by experience and experience alone.
+But actually that is where I disagree with Christians - and it is also the principle followed by all Eastern religions - at least the ones I'm aware of.

+I'll agree on just one thing here.
+Your views of the Holy Spirit is that it "convicts one of sin" - and this is only true - according to you - if you believe in Jesus.
+But some also view that the Holy Spirit "convicts one to repent and turn to Jesus".
+My view is that (ruach, indian)

+An analogy: if a person only has knowledge of the set of causes, labelled X, and not other causes, labelled Y - upon seeing a condition K, he will only think that the cause of K could only have been of the causes in X - even if

 ---
 ## About Fighting and Killing